Thanks for supporting the blog! As a result, we’ll continue to add information as we meet more dealers and continue to visit these watch stores.

 - Selection – This one is a bit surprising for most people, but ADs don’t actually have the best variety.
-They of course will carry the popular ones, such as the Datejust, Submariner, or Daytona, but if you want ones that is less common such as a Yacht Master with the Dark Rhodium Dial or even a Sea Dweller, stores only have 1 or 2.
+They, of course, will carry the popular ones, such as the Datejust, Submariner, or Daytona, but if you want ones that are less common such as a Yacht Master with the Dark Rhodium Dial or even a Sea Dweller, stores only have 1 or 2.
 Once they are sold, they won’t get another one until up to 1-2 months.

 New Watch Dealers (Secondary Market)

 - Atmosphere – This can vary.
-A store with a retail front can still feel more like more pushy but at least they are more open to negotiating.
+A store with a retail front can still feel pushier, but at least they are more open to negotiating.
 They still try to hold their secrets and sources close to their chest.
 They also still use the fact that the watches being brand new as their biggest selling point.

 - Increased Risk – These stores have a bit more risk than buying from an AD.
 Depending on your risk tolerance, you can determine if the 15-20% discount is worth it.
 There is also a bit more risk in terms of bringing it back to your home country, as you are technically required to declare the purchase for customs and tax reasons.
 That is why many people wear their watches on the plane.
 If you do get searched on customs, you will need to explain why you have a matching box and papers for the exact watch you have on your risk.